 As researcher, I was the only non-staffer on the New York Times team that produced Snow Fall: The Avalanche at Tunnel Creek.
 With support from the multimedia crew at the New York Times and editor Jason Stallman, author John Branch crafted a complex narrative for a digital age.
 Together, we helped make journalistic history.

 The Team: John Branch, Ruth Fremson, Catherine Spangler, Hannah Fairfield, Xaquín G.V., Jon Huang, Wayne Kamidoi, Sam Manchester, Alan McLean, Jacky Myint, Graham Roberts, Joe Ward, Jeremy White, Josh Williams, Eric Miller, Shane Wilder, Kristen Millares Young

-I learned reporting on the job at the Seattle Post-Intelligencer, where I joined the business desk as a retail reporter covering corporate behemoths in 2004, later moving to metro to write about government shenanigans on the waterfront.
+I learned reporting on the job at the Seattle Post-Intelligencer, where I joined the business desk as a retail reporter covering corporate behemoths in 2004, later moving to metro to expose government shenanigans on the waterfront.
 I wrote 700 stories during my five years on staff, but as a beat reporter, I was lucky to work with editors Chris Grygiel, Don Smith and David McCumber, who supported my penchant for investigations.

 Multimedia reporting fellow, Knight Digital Media Center, University of California at Berkeley

 One semester at the University of Havana in Cuba, where Harvard College later funded my honors thesis research about sex workers

 Staff Political and Business Reporter, the Seattle Post-Intelligencer